TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 13/Acts 13.5.md

 ---

-And when they were at Salamis, they proclaimed the word of God in the synagogues of the Jews: and they had also John as their attendant.
+When they were at Salamis, they proclaimed the word of God in the Jewish synagogues.
+They had also John as their attendant.